camfilho/learn-go-with-tests/hello-world.md

 ## Congrats!
 You're now a developer

-Ruby Ruby is a scripting language created by Yukihiro Matsumoto (a.k.a Matz) When you write a program in Ruby, It's a good practice put them into files ended with `.rb`.
+Ruby Ruby is a scripting language created by Yukihiro Matsumoto (a.k.a Matz) When you write a program in Ruby, It's a good practice to put them into files ended with `.rb`.

-In this simple program we used a method called `puts` to print our "Hello, World!" to the screen.
+In this simple program, we used a method called `puts` to print our "Hello, World!" to the screen.

 ## How to test